Harshkumar-29/Human-Computer-Interaction-via-Eye-Gaze/README.md

-# Human-Computer-Interaction-via-Eye-Gaze
+# Human Computer Interaction via Eye Gaze
-👁️ BlinkClick: Eye-Controlled Mouse using Computer Vision 📌 Overview
+👁️ BlinkClick: Eye Controlled Mouse using Computer Vision

+📌 Overview

-BlinkClick is a real-time eye-controlled mouse system that allows users to control the computer cursor using their eye movements and perform clicks using eye blinks.
-This project leverages Computer Vision and AI-based facial landmark detection to enable hands-free interaction with a computer.
+BlinkClick is a real time eye controlled mouse system that allows users to control the computer cursor using their eye movements and perform clicks using eye blinks.
+This project leverages Computer Vision and AI based facial landmark detection to enable hands free interaction with a computer.

-It is especially useful for improving accessibility and creating futuristic human-computer interaction systems.
+It is especially useful for improving accessibility and creating futuristic human computer interaction systems.

 🚀 Features

 🎯 Control mouse cursor using eye movement

-👁️ Real-time face and eye tracking
+👁️ Real time face and eye tracking

 👆 Blink to perform mouse click

 ⚡ Smooth and responsive cursor movement

 🖥️ Works with any standard webcam

 🛠️ Tech Stack